Download our newest program literature. (PDF)

 - pose new questions and solve problems in medical physics

 The program will also help develop the professional and interpersonal skills necessary for success in a collaborative, multidisciplinary environment.
-Compared to more traditional medical physics programs, our program has adopted the AAPM’s philosophy of medical physics 3.0, which is based on developing intelligent tools and designing smart machines for the future of precision medicine.
-Our program has been developed based on anticipated future needs of medical physics and medical applications of physics.
-A student is introduced to didactic knowledge of machine learning, artificial intelligence tools, and their applications to various areas of medical physics and patient care.
+The program has adopted the AAPM’s philosophy of medical physics 3.0, which is based on developing intelligent tools and applications for the future of precision medicine, and has been developed based on anticipating the future needs of the medical applications of physics.
+Through a mixture of didactic training and hands-on experience, students in the program are introduced to a broad array of cutting-edge tools and techniques and their use in the various disciplines of medical physics and patient care.

 The objectives of the M.S. in Medical Physics program are:

 This Master of Science in Medical Physics program is offered through the Department of Radiation Oncology at the Washington University School of Medicine.
-The program is led by Program Director Rao Khan, PhD, Associate Professor of Radiation Oncology, and Assistant Program Director Tiezhi Zhang, PhD, Assistant Professor of Radiation Oncology.
+The program is led by Program Director Michael B. Altman, Ph.D., Associate Professor of Radiation Oncology, and Assistant Program Director Tiezhi Zhang, Ph.D., Associate Professor of Radiation Oncology.